linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/UBS - Outside View on Analyst Forecasts (1).md

 After discussing some prominent examples of forecast bias, we revisit the framework that governs fundamental value creation to identify the value drivers of interest.
 We then illustrate the calculation of various base rates for these drivers and offer guidance on how analysts can combine the inside and outside views.
 We conclude with a brief discussion of the research that shows analysts still dominate algorithms when it comes to forecasting, arguing nonetheless that they should pay more attention to base rates.

-# Equities

-Global

-Valuation, Modelling & Accounting

-Guy Weyns, PhD

-Analyst

-guy.weyns@ubs.com

-+852 2971 6712

-Geoff Robinson, CA FCA

-Analyst

-geoff.robinson@ubs.com

-+44-20-7567 1706

-Renier Swanepoel

-Analyst

-renier.swanepoel@ubs.com

-+44-20-7568 9025

-www.ubs.com/investmentresearch

-# Contents

-# How to make money from statistics and biased forecasts 3

-What about sell-side analysts' forecasts?
-4

-What is this report about?
-4

-# Back to basics: active investing and the need for forecasts 5

-Forecasting the near term: EPS and other catalysts 5

-Forecasting the long term: Intrinsic value 5

-# The Psychology of Forecasting 7

-The Inside vs. the Outside View 7

-What are Base Rates?
-8

-# Base Rates: which value drivers should we focus on?
-9

-What is the point of Profitability Analysis?
-9

-Taking apart returns on equity 10

-The profitability of a company's operations 10

-# Which base rates should we look at?
-14

-Cross-sectional base rates 14

-Time-series base rates 15

-Reversion to the mean 16

-# Combining the inside and outside views 18

-# Rise of the robo-forecaster?
-Not anytime soon 19
+## UBS Research Team

+**Global Equity Research - Valuation, Modelling & Accounting**

+- **Guy Weyns, PhD** (Analyst) - guy.weyns@ubs.com, +852 2971 6712
+- **Geoff Robinson, CA FCA** (Analyst) - geoff.robinson@ubs.com, +44-20-7567 1706
+- **Renier Swanepoel** (Analyst) - renier.swanepoel@ubs.com, +44-20-7568 9025

+*www.ubs.com/investmentresearch*

+## Contents

+### How to make money from statistics and biased forecasts
+### What about sell-side analysts' forecasts?
+### What is this report about?
+### Back to basics: active investing and the need for forecasts
+- Forecasting the near term: EPS and other catalysts
+- Forecasting the long term: Intrinsic value
+### The Psychology of Forecasting
+- The Inside vs. the Outside View
+- What are Base Rates?
+### Base Rates: which value drivers should we focus on?
+- What is the point of Profitability Analysis?
+- Taking apart returns on equity
+- The profitability of a company's operations

+- Which base rates should we look at?
+  - Cross-sectional base rates
+  - Time-series base rates
+  - Reversion to the mean
+- Combining the inside and outside views
+- Rise of the robo-forecaster?
+Not anytime soon

 # How to make money from statistics and biased forecasts

 In 1996 Richard Sloan, then a professor at the University of Pennsylvania's Wharton School, documented one of the most enduring investable market anomalies that ended up being widely referred to as the "accrual anomaly".
 Sloan demonstrated that company earnings that contain a high proportion of accounting accruals tend to be much less sustainable than earnings that consist primarily of cash.
 More importantly, he showed that investors did not fully incorporate this publicly available information in their investment decisions: By myopically focusing on aggregate earnings and ignoring the extent to which these earnings were made up of accruals or cash, investors systematically overestimated the persistence of earnings with a high accrual component, and vice versa (Figure 1).
 As a result, a hedge portfolio that was short the most accrual-rich earnings and long the most cash-rich earnings yielded a return of $10.4\%$ on average, before transaction costs.
 In an important 2013 follow-up study, Allen, Larson and $\mathit{Sloan}^3$ explained why this was happening from a fundamentals perspective.
 They showed that "extreme" accruals tend to revert strongly in subsequent periods, dragging down earnings – for example, through write-downs of overvalued inventories – and causing negative earnings surprises in the process.

 Needless to say, this arbitrage opportunity would not exist if equity markets were fully efficient: If investors paid attention to this clear statistical pattern, they would revise downward their earnings forecasts for companies whose most recent earnings contained a high accrual component, and vice versa.